 At the regional level the LTMAA amends the requirements of a Regional Land Transport Strategy (RLTS) and Programme (RLTP).
 Details of these changes are covered in the following sections.
-The Act also renames the responsible committee as a Regional Transport Committee (formerly the Regional Land Transport Committee).
-The role of the Committee is outlined in a separate report on this agenda.
+The Act also renames the responsible committee as a Regional Transport Committee (RTC) - formerly the Regional Land Transport Committee.